Adam is a veteran cyclist who has travelled the world to participate in the top cycling events.

 Fuelling the tours

-Adam is a full time cyclist and spends up to 30 hours per week cycling.
+Adam retired in 2020.
+Until then he was a full time cyclist, spending up to 30 hours per week cycling.
 He also does some off-bike training in aerobic and anaerobic training zones.
 Intervals are a key part of his training and Adam routinely puts in plenty of hard work.

 “I am racing at the highest level in one of the most demanding endurance sports in the world.
 I want to show that it’s possible on a vegan diet to do anything if you wish.
 If I can do it, you can also do it as a vegan.“